textadventures/quest/docs/tutorial/using_scripts.md

 Select the TV object and go to the Verbs tab.
 If you've been following all the steps in this tutorial, you should already have a "watch" verb which prints a message.
 If you've already got a "watch" verb, change it from "Print a message" to "Run a script" (or add a new "watch" verb if you don't already have one).

 Click the "Add new script" header and you'll see a list of all the commands you can add to a script.
-The commands are in broad categories - Output, Objects, Variables and so on - but you can also find a command by typing in the Search box, if you don't know the category.
+The commands are in broad categories - Output, Objects, Variables and so on - but you can also find a command in the desktop version by typing in the Search box, if you don't know the category.

-Go to the Scripts category and add the "If" command (you can click the "Add" button, or just double-click the command).
+Go to the Scripts category and add the "If" command.
+You can click the "Add" button, or just double-click the command in the desktop version.
+In the web version, click the "Okay" button.
+The most used scripts have their own buttons across the top of the dialogue, so you can also click that.

 ![](Addif.png "Addif.png")